 - Computers & Software

-Four Main Categories of Computer Software
+The Four Types of Computer Software

 Computer software, together with hardware and humanware components make a complete computer system.
 Whereas hardware and humanware are tangible and human, software is data/information, system programs, user applications, instructions, libraries, codes documents and media files, that can only be experienced.

-Software files can be viewed as text and video; heard as sound; visually manipulated through input/output media, and executed with corresponding commands and gestures.
+Software can be viewed as text and video; heard as sound; visually manipulated through input/output media, and executed with corresponding commands and gestures.
 Sample file extensions include, .exe or .dmg for executable and installation files, .doc or .odt for word processors, .jpg or .png for images, .zip for compressed files, .mp3 or .avi for audio/visual files etc.

 Once installed on a client computer, software is retained in non-volatile memory commonly known as disk drive.
 When the computer is powered up, however, the operating system and all running applications, are temporarily loaded onto primary and volatile memory known as random access memory (RAM).